More than 50 Omicron cases have been confirmed in the UK - here's where they are located

 Fully vaccinated International travellers arriving from 4am today will have to self-isolate until they receive the results of their Day 2 PCR test – instead of taking a cheaper lateral flow.

-As of 2.30pm on December 3, a total of 58 omicron cases have been identified in the UK it has been confirmed – with 29 in Scotland and 29 in England.
+As of 3.30pm on December 3, a total of 59 omicron cases have been identified in the UK it has been confirmed – with 29 in Scotland and 29 in England and one in Wales.
+There are two suspected cases at the University of Oxford.

 Here are the locations of some of the confirmed cases: